XiangpengHao/shumai/README.md

 [![shumai](https://github.com/XiangpengHao/shumai/actions/workflows/ci.yml/badge.svg)](https://github.com/XiangpengHao/shumai/actions/workflows/ci.yml)
 [![dependency status](https://deps.rs/crate/shumai/0.1.11/status.svg)](https://deps.rs/crate/shumai/0.1.11)

-Shumai is a rust benchmark framework that empowers efficient and correct multi-thread benchmarks.
+Shumai is a multi-thread benchmarking framework that produces accurate and reproducible results.

-Shumai focus on reproducibility, easy-to-analyze and easy-to-use.
+Shumai was developed as part of the [Alchemy](https://github.com/XiangpengHao/alchemy) project to fullfil its academic requirements of accurate and reproducible benchmarking.
+Shumai put reproducibility as the first priority by automatically collecting the system information, benchmark configurations, and benchmark results.
+All of this data will be stored together in a json file.
+The benchmark configurations are also stored in a toml file which should be kept under source control.

 ### Example